RodrigoReisLab/RNA_conservation/step1_createWindows/README.md

 -O: output file name

-In the above example, input sequence will be cut into windows of length 100 with an overlap of 10nt.\
+In the above example, input sequence will be cut into windows of length 100 with an overlap of 10nt.
+The headers for the windows are customized and will contain the following information:
+headerFromOriginalsequenceFile_windowNumber_startCoordinate_endCoordinate => for the input strand
+headerFromOriginalsequenceFile_windowNumber_startCoordinate_endCoordinate[r] => for the reverse complement of the window which is performed in a later stage.

 **Note:** If you have more than one input file, you can use the windowing_job.sh script to execute the program.

 **Important:** Merge all the windows file into 1 file.

 	cat file1_windows.fasta file2_windows.fasta > all_windows.fasta

 ### Check and process windows for bad sequence content
 In this step, we need to check if the windows obtained are correct, non-redundant and unique.
 Possible reasons can be